-This is the thirty-first year of the Thornton Wilder Writing Competition.
-It was established in 1987 by the Friends of the Hamden Library to honor long-time Hamden resident and Pulitzer Prize winning author and playwright, Thornton Wilder.
+Now in its thirty-second year, the Thornton Wilder Writing Competition was established by the Friends of the Hamden Library to honor long-time Hamden resident and Pulitzer Prize winning author and playwright, Thornton Wilder.
 The competition is open to all New Haven County public, private and parochial high school students.
 Over the years we have awarded cash prizes to over 100 students for their creative writing efforts, and we encourage students from your school to take advantage of this opportunity.

 The prizes are: